 Health Occupations Training.
 Continuing Education offers many educational options to persons interested in training for a career in health occupations.
 Health careers are a fast-growing segment of the workforce population.
 With the general population of the United States growing older, labor analysts project that many more health care jobs will be available in the future.
-The College offers various health occupations classes to persons interested in becoming a certified medication aide, psychiatric nursing assistant, certified nurse aide, dental assistant, or phlebotomist.
-All students interested in a health occupation that will be working in a direct patient care setting will be required to present their current updated shot records upon registration.
-A list of the shots required can be obtained at the Continuing Education Office or online at www.vernoncollege.edu.
+Most health careers require proof of updated shot records upon registration.
+A list of the shots required can be obtained at the Continuing Education Office or online at www.vernoncollege.edu/ce.